inquisitorOzzak/PaperGap_Wallet/README.md

 - **ONLY WORKS ON WINDOWS**

-The installation assumes that
+The installation assumes that:

-* _Python 3_ or above is already installed on your machine
+-  _Python 3_ or above is already installed on your machine

-* An up to date version of _Pip_ is also available on your machine
+-  An up to date version of _Pip_ is also available on your machine

-* As referenced before your machine running on a working _Windows_ operating system
+-  As referenced before your machine running on a working _Windows_ operating system

-* A stable internet connection is present.
+-  A stable internet connection is present

 ### Instructions
 First extract the zipped file as provided

 <a href="https://ibb.co/KF4cLgL"><img src="https://i.ibb.co/r48Kchc/Extract-Image.png" alt="Extract-Image" border="0"></a>

 Navigate to the extracted folder.